tokio-rs/website/content/docs/going-deeper/architecture.md

 ### [Augmenting the transport](#augmenting-transport) {#augmenting-transport}

 A transport can do more than just encoding and decoding frames.
-Transports are able to handle arbitrary connection specific logic.
-For example, lets add ping / pong support to the line-based protocol described above.
-In this case, the protocol specification states that whenever a `PING` line is received, the peer should respond immediately with a `PONG`.
+Transports are able to handle arbitrary connection-specific logic.
+For example, let's add ping-pong support to the line-based protocol described above.
+In this case, the protocol specification states that whenever a `PING` line is received, the peer should respond immediately with a `PONG` (and neither is treated as a normal message).

-This behavior isn't application specific, and as such shouldn't be exposed at the request / response layer.
-To handle this, we implement a transport middleware that adds the ping / pong behavior:
+This behavior isn't application-specific, and as such shouldn't be exposed at the request / response layer.
+To handle this, we implement a transport middleware that adds the ping-pong behavior:

 ```rust,ignore
 struct PingPong<T> {